lmfarley10/analytics-ai/generative-ai-multi-agent-oda/provision-agent-23ai/provision-agent-23ai.md

     ![Validate DBTools](images/dbconn_validate.png)

-## Task 6: Load vector data in ADB using sql
+# Load vector data in ADB using sql

 This section will take you through the steps needed to load data and create a vector search function in your ADB 23ai.
-Keep in mind this is an optional if you already have your table ready with a vector search function.

-## Task 7: Oracle 23ai Prerequisites
+## Oracle 23ai Prerequisites

 The user must have the Oracle 23ai Database with the following components: